 Whatever you’re searching for, you’ll find it in Patagonia.

 Our clients come to us to plan their trips to Patagonia for a variety of reasons.
 Some have visited Africa several times and are looking for a similarly spectacular experience in South America.
 Others want access to the region’s astonishing landscapes and outdoor activities.

 Whatever your interests, Patagonia may be the perfect destination for your next far-flung adventure, especially if you place a higher premium on scenery and natural landscapes than wildlife—and if you’re ready to get out of the game drive vehicle and do some hiking.

-Getting There is a Breeze (At Least Compared to Africa and Asia!)
+1. Getting there is a breeze (compared to Africa and Asia)

 The entirety of Patagonia stretches across 400,000 square miles of Argentina and Chile (an area about four times the size of Colorado).
 Like parts of Africa, Patagonia is one of the few places on Earth that feels completely remote and untouched by humankind.
 It’s often called “the end of the earth”—and with good reason.

 There aren’t major cities here.
 In fact, Patagonia is home to only 2 million people.
 With a population density of only one or two people per square kilometer, it’s one of the most sparsely populated places in the world.